We are committed to ensuring a consistently discrimination free workplace, promoting equality, diversity and inclusion.

 We actively participate in and support key diversity & inclusion initiatives including Mental Health Awareness, Black History and Pride campaigns.

 As an organisation, we are committed to taking all steps possible to close the gender pay gap and being an employer that works for everyone.
-We are proud in our latest gender pay gap report to show continued progress in our overall gender pay position with 3 of the 4 quartiles demonstrating near parity or slight female bias.
+We are proud in our gender pay gap report to show continued progress in our overall gender pay position.
+The latest report confirmed that 3 of the 4 quartiles now show negative Mean Pay Gaps, confirming that in these areas, female pay is greater than male pay.
 We are confident that we will see further improvements in our position in future years.